Scientists baffled as monster star vanishes

 - What do we know?

-- Only 5% of all stars ever born have evolved past the stage of converting hydrogen into helium.
+- Only 5% of all stars have evolved past the stage of converting hydrogen into helium.
 The minimum temperature required for the fusion of hydrogen is five million degrees.
 Only hydrogen, helium, and lithium and a few radioactive elements were not created inside stars.

 - What do we not know?